COURSE SYLLABUS

 1. You are expected to listen to the audio

-cassette tapes, memorize new words, read the grammar explanation in
+files, memorize new words, read the grammar explanation

 2. KANJI quizzes (KANJI from the textbooks) will be given as shown